 Location is a big, (BIG) deal!

-You should know your market well and identify a local need for childcare in the community.
+You should identify a local need for childcare in the community to know where your daycare is needed.
 You’re not always going to know everything, even after a lot of research, but there are steps you can take, from word-of-mouth to real estate analysis.

 For example …